Ionia Volcano: History

-The current site of the Ionia Volcano's remains is located near Newcastle, Nebraska, near the ghost town of Ionia, Nebraska, and across from the Ionia Cemetery.
+The remains of the Ionia Volcano are located near Newcastle, Nebraska, close to the ghost town of Ionia and across from the Ionia Cemetery.
 A historical marker describing the "volcano" is also located in nearby Newcastle.
-The United States National Park Service considers the site a High Potential Historic Site.
+The United States National Park Service considers the site a High Potential Historic Site, with the Ionia Volcano being one of the first geological heritage sites in the United States.

 Analysis

 In 2011, the Lewis and Clark Trail Heritage Foundation published a report on the Ionia Volcano.
 In this report, geologist John W. Jengo claimed that the burning bluff described in Clark's journal was not the Ionia Volcano, but rather, another burning bluff located near Maskell, Nebraska.
-This finding was made following a historic reconstruction of the Missouri River's 1804 channel, in which he found that the Lewis and Clark expedition had supposedly visited a site near the Ionia Volcano on Aug.
-22 but didn't report it till Aug.
-24. The report concluded that the expedition had reported a separate burning bluff and the expedition was located on the opposite side of the Missouri river, relative to the Ionia Volcano.
+This finding was made following a historic reconstruction of the Missouri River's 1804 channel, in which he found that the Lewis and Clark expedition had supposedly visited a site near the Ionia Volcano on August 22 but did not report it until August 24.
+The report concluded that the expedition had observed a separate burning bluff and the expedition was located on the opposite side of the Missouri river, relative to the Ionia Volcano.
 Jengo also claimed that burning bluffs were relatively commonplace along the Missouri river during the 1800s, but few are still active today, the result of most of them having been submerged by flooding.